crate/crate/blackbox/docs/general/dql/joins.rst

 This is the default algorithm used for all types of joins.

-Block Hash Join Algorithm
+Block hash join algorithm
 .........................

 The performance of `Equi-Joins`_ is substantially improved by using the `Hash Join`_ algorithm.
 At first one relation is scanned and loaded into a hash table using the attributes of the join conditions as hash keys.
 Once the hash table is build, the second relation is scanned and the join condition values of